alexbsec/alexbsec.github.io/README.md

 # License

 The theme is used under the license **CC0 1.0 Universal" (CC0 1.0) Public Domain Dedication**.
-Props to <a href="https://github.com/tocttou/hacker-blog">tocttou</a> for making this theme publicly available.
+Props to [tocttou](https://github.com/tocttou) making this theme publicly available.

 # Contact